AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/creating-and-managing-dashboards/embed-request-queue-dashboard.md

    ![](assets/share-request-queue-with-share-path-link-embedded-in-dashboard-classic-350x238.png)

-### Obtain a link to a request queue and ability to change the request type
+### Obtain a link to a request queue and ability to change the request type {#obtain-a-link-to-a-request-queue-and-ability-to-change-the-request-type}

 When you share a link to a request type, the request type is selected for the user.
 This is helpful when users need to choose from multiple topic groups or queue topics for the same request type.
 Users can change the request type and choose another one.
 The navigation of the Requests area also displays.